demisto/content/Packs/FeedRSS/README.md

 RSS (Really Simple Syndication) is a web feed that allows users and applications to access updates to websites in a standardized, computer-readable format.
-RSS feed keeps you up to date with every new article the site has published.
+The RSS feed keeps you up to date with new articles the site publishes.

-The Feed RSS pack contains the *RSS integration* that will create a Report indicator for each new article the configured rss has published.
+The Feed RSS pack contains the **RSS integration** that creates a report indicator for each new article the configured RSS publishes.
-The *RSS Create Indicators From Report* playbook enables to extract and create indicators from the article content and create relationships between them.
+The **RSS Create Indicators From Report** playbook enables extracting and creating indicators from the article content and creating relationships between them.